Horse racing festival betting should be approached differently to your normal, day-to-day betting.

 - The conditions are specific to festivals and only last the duration of the festival

-Our first rule for festival betting is…
+With this in mind, this means that our first rule for festival betting is…

 1) Do not use the same bankroll you use for your regular daily betting activity.

-This is very important!
 You should keep festival betting separate from your regular daily betting.
 We do this because the competition is much fiercer than normal and we want to keep our daily bankroll separate for our long-term betting.

 The second rule for festival betting is…